Spicadox/bilibili-link-grabber/README.md

   -w, --wait         The amount of second to stop and wait for browser to load.
 Recommended for use only if browser
                         is taking longer than 2 seconds to load.
 Prevent links from being extracted on same page as the next page has yet to load.
+  -p, --page		 Select specific page(s) to scrape
-  -q, --quiet       Limit the information printed onto the console as the script executes
+  -a, --append       Scrape links to an existing csv file -q, --quiet        Limit the information printed onto the console as the script executes
  ```
- Example:`python bilibiliVideoScraping.py -l <Bilibili Link>`
+ Example:`python blinkgrab.py -l <Bilibili Link>`

  Note: It is reccommended that to include '&' in any of the argument that the entire argument get enclosed in quotes or double quotes.